 On March 25, 2022, Cardi B, her sister Hennessy, and Hennessy's girlfriend won a defamation lawsuit filed against them by three men over an incident at a Suffolk County beach.

-On July 1, 2022, Cardi B released "Hot Shit", featuring rappers Kanye West and Lil Durk, as the third single from her upcoming second studio album.
-The song was first announced during a BET Awards 2022 commercial break.
+On July 1, 2022, Cardi B released "Hot Shit", featuring Kanye West and Lil Durk, as the third single from her upcoming second studio album.

-In June and July 2022, Cardi B released the 'Let Me Be...Enchanted' collection in two parts with Reebok, inspired by "a state of enchantment and euphoria", including crop tops, faux fur jackets, and leotards along with footwear.
+In July 2022, the second part of Cardi B's "Let Me Be...Enchanted" collection with Reebok was released, inspired by "a state of enchantment and euphoria" and including crop tops, faux fur jackets, leotards, and footwear.

 On September 15, 2022, Cardi B pleaded guilty to third-degree assault and second-degree reckless endangerment, resulting in a sentence of 15 days of community service.

-In September 2022, Cardi B worked with cousin and fellow rapper GloRilla on the remix to her song "Tomorrow", titled "Tomorrow 2", which was released in September 2022.
+In September 2022, Cardi B worked with GloRilla on the remix to her song "Tomorrow", titled "Tomorrow 2".

 In December 2022, Cardi B gave a 35-minute private performance at the Miami Art Basel for which she was paid $1 million.